zm-git-dev/NGSPipeDb/mkdocs/markdowns/NGSPipe-RNA-seq.md

 ### 1. Rawdata sequence data <a name="download_raw_data"></a>

-Raw data files can either be fastq, fastq.gz formated files. `makedir rawdata` and upload your own data to this directory.
+Raw data files can either be fastq, fastq.gz formated files. `mkdir rawdata` and upload your own data to this directory.
 If your raw data are located in __somewhere else__, you can copy them to `rawdata`, or create soft links like `ln -s ../yoursamplepath/*.fq.gz rawdata/`.

     rawdata/
     ├── lung-rep1_R1.fq.gz